IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 ### Using igxHierarchicalTransactionService

+`igxHierarchicalTransactionService` extends `IgxTransactionService`.

-If you want to achieve Batch Editing using the igxTreegrid or the igxHierarchicalGrid, you need to define the `igxTransactionService` as a provider for the grid or for some of its parent components.
+If you want to achieve Batch Editing using the igxTreegrid or the igxHierarchicalGrid, you need to define the `IgxHierarchicalTransactionService` as a provider for the grid or for some of its parent components.

 You may find a detailed examples of how igxTreeGrid and igxHierarchicalGrid with Batch Editing are implemented in the following topics:
 * [Tree Grid Batch Editing](treegrid/batch_editing.md)